 Many recipes recommend using a Vitamix but they are very pricey.
 If you have a blender, try it first!
 I found that a hand immersion blender and food processor did not work as well — the resulting texture was not creamy enough.

-Instead, dairy-free coconut creme is used.
-Coconut cream is similar to coconut milk but contains more fat and less liquid.
+Instead, coconut cream is used.
+Coconut cream is similar to coconut milk but contains more fat.
 At room temperature, coconut cream is completely solid.

-For the mousse to set, Coconut Creme works best.
+For the vegan mousse to set, you’ll need Coconut Cream vs Coconut Milk.
 Look for it in the same aisle as canned Coconut Milk.
-If you use regular Coconut Milk (that separates into solids and liquid), the mousse will not set as firmly.
+If you use regular Coconut Milk, the mousse will be too soft and not set firmly.

 Heat coconut cream until steaming.
 Do not let it come to a boil!
 Remove from heat and add dairy-free chocolate chips, instant coffee powder, vanilla, and salt.
 Cover and let stand for 5 minutes.